 Sacred Heart Church seats approximately 1000 parishioners.)
 The Sisters of Mercy were appointed to administer and service the educational and spiritual needs of the children of the parish and Sr. Mary Flora was appointed as the first Principal.
 The church continued to be used as a school and as enrolments increased to 150, a second storey was built in 1954.
 An extensive building program was initiated shortly after to satisfy an ever growing school population.
 A new parish church was built in 1963.

 In 1970, another six classrooms were built, followed by two more at a later stage.
 During this period six Mercy Sisters were appointed as Principals, with Sister St Anthony being the last.
 The first lay Principal, Mr Brian Dunlea was appointed in 1975.

 In 1986 Sacred Heart Parish Church and St Vincent’s Primary School were established in Clear Island Waters after Dr Owen Oxenham, the parish priest, initiated the move from Surfers Paradise.
 A beautiful new school, located in very pleasant surroundings beside a lake, was opened in June with 200 students, and 20 staff.
 Mr Jim O’Brien was Principal.
 The involvement of the Mercy Sisters concluded in 1992 with the departure of Sr. Agnes Kearney.
 However, St Vincent's School proudly continues to honour its founders, the Mercy Sisters and our patron St Vincent de Paul.

-The school’s growth continued under the leadership of Principals, Mr Paul Allen, Mr Greg Myers and Mrs Kerry Rowlands and today has 760 students.
+The school’s growth continued under the leadership of Principals, Mr Paul Allen, Mr Greg Myers, Mrs Kerry Rowlands and Mr David Sewell and today has over 790 students.
 Our welcoming Catholic community works together to ensure the joy of shared stories and vibrant memories for all.